Crostoli are a crispy fried Italian pastries which are popular during Carnevale and many other holidays.

 To make the Crostoli dough - stand mixer method

-- Add in the eggs, egg yolk, butter, brandy, sugar, vanilla and salt.
-Mix on low until combine.
+- Add the eggs, egg yolk, butter, brandy, sugar, vanilla extract and salt.
+Mix on low until combined.

 - Switch to dough hook attachment and knead for about 5 minutes until the dough is smooth and elastic.